 On January 4, George, the reclusive Hawaiian snail and the last of his kind, became the first known species to go extinct in 2019.
-He was approximately 14 years old.
+He was 14 years old.

-Does the extinction of George’s species matter?
+But does the extinction of George’s species really matter?

 Julian Heinen, PhD candidate at the Danish Natural History Museum, studies the consequences of island extinctions.

 Her team of collaborators focused on fruit-eating island animals, collecting data on extinct birds, mammals and reptiles on 74 islands within 20 archipelagos worldwide.